 Speciality: On top of two sandwiches and four desserts in a special high tea box, you will be offered such bite-sized delicacies as a gooey chocolate tart and warm feta-flecked frittata, all while watching a movie.
 The Pimm’s cocktail takes the old English staple and serves it with two cherries sunk deep inside a highball glass.
 It tastes like summer and comes garnished with the compulsory cucumber slice.

-Dietary requirements: Those who are gluten-free can be catered for, along with vegetarians and vegans.
+Dietary requirements: Vegan and gluten-free options aren't available for high tea, but vegetarians can be catered for.
 Just be sure to email staff within 24 hours of your selected booking time.

 Ambience: Nova’s boutique lounges are smaller and more luxurious than its regular cinemas, inspired by the golden era of film and cinema construction of the 1930s-1940s.
 Each recliner chair has its own little table, and staff move discreetly between patrons with their platters.